mikeddecker/judge/README.md

 ### Installation guide

 Prerequisites
-- Install Node.js version 18.3 or higher
-- Install Docker (& Docker compose) - used for the mysql database
+- Install Docker (& Docker compose) - used for the mysql database, api and web app

 There are 3 projects:
 - [API](./api/README.md) - providing data to the web app & containing docker logic